-- Site lighting must be shown on Final Plan, and details of fixtures must be included in the submission. - The December 31, 2018 revised preliminary plan shows a pedestrian scale light pole near the Club House at the intersection of the proposed subdivision streets.
-Details of the fixtures should be included in the Final Plan submission.
+- Site lighting must be shown on Final Plan, and details of fixtures must be included in the submission. - The December 31, 2018 revised p plan shows a pedestrian scale light pole near the Club House at the intersection of the proposed subdivision streets.
+Details of the fixtures should be included in the Final Plan submission. - The December 23, 2019 submission shows light poles at intersections, near hammerheads, and at a road bend.
+Lighting cut sheets, also submitted on December 23, 2019 specify that the lights will be decorative, downward facing, and use LED bulbs.